ToriClient/Tori-Client-Bug-Tracker/README.md

 ...are generally not good ways to report an issue as it provides us with no information or context to help us resolve it.

 ### Where can I find the Tori Launcher log file?
+You can find more up-to-date and clearer instructions [here](https://help.toriclient.com/books/launcher-guides/page/obtaining-launcher-logs)!

 If you are able to login and access the launcher, the easiest way to send us the log file is to go to the Settings tab, and click `Upload`.
 This will find and send us the log file automatically.

 ![image](https://github.com/WifiRouterYT/Tori-Client-Bug-Tracker/assets/45213292/afd02e31-008c-4ffe-b2f2-4a78bae5916e)